Challenging a Criminal Trial Sentence: Direct Appeal

 - An “error” must have been committed by the trial judge

 - When it was made, this error must have been challenged by the defense attorney

 - The error must have negatively impacted your conviction or sentence in some way

-The direct appeal process will result in one of the following outcomes:
+The Direct Appeal process involving your recent conviction will result in one of the following outcomes:

 - A new trial will be assigned

 - The conviction can be overturned and not retried